Service Level Agreement

 “Required Monthly Availability” means the total number of minutes in the applicable month, minus the Excused Downtime Minutes for that month.

-“Response Time Failure” occurs if the Service takes longer than is specified in the Service Level Guarantee below during a period of five consecutive minutes, excluding any Internet Latency.
+“Response Time Failure” occurs if the Service takes longer than is specified in the Service Guarantee below, excluding any Internet Latency.

 “Service Level Credit” is a credit calculated as set forth in this Addendum below: Service Level Credits must be requested by the Client and may not be transferred or applied to any other account.